Skip to content

 4) Improve Your Proofreading Skills

-At this point, you already know that proofreaders correct mistakes in written documents.
+At this point, you already know that proofreaders correct mistakes in academic papers or business reports.
 So, they’re on a first-name basis with grammar, spelling, and punctuation.

 With that said, at what level are your current proofreading skills?